geetakotur/NewsApp/README.md

 # NewsApp

-My News will keep you updated with the latest news.
+My NewsApp will keep you updated with the latest news.
 The News API was used to fetch the latest news.

 To run the app follow the below steps